HaugrNet/eds/README.md

  * MasterKey - The MasterKey is used to encrypt and decrypt various information and it must be set at startup, since it is not persisted anywhere.
- * Deleting sensitive data - Data, which is considered sensitive is actively being deleted once it is no longer needed.
-This includes the credentials, which a member gives to unlock their account.
-It should also include the symmetric and private keys, but due to a not implemented feature in Java, this is not the case.
+ * Removing sensitive data from memory - by overwriting it in memory, before it is being dereferenced.
+This should also include the keys, but due to a not implemented feature in Java, this is not the case.
  * Invalidate Accounts, this allows a member to force the keys to be replaced internally, so it is possible to log in and view Circles, but it will not be possible to extract data, as the keys are not the same as the ones, which